-Comply with good pharmacovigilance practice, complete a compliance report and prepare for an inspection.
+Comply with good pharmacovigilance practice and prepare for an inspection.

 Types of inspection

-MHRA may inspect you if we’re informed about possible GPvP breaches by:
+MHRA may perform a triggered inspection of an MAH in response to receiving specific risk information.
+For example, if we’re informed about possible GPvP breaches by:

 - a whistleblower

 - other MHRA departments

 Triggered EU inspections of MAHs may also be requested by the Committee on Human Medicinal Products (CHMP).

 We may send little or no notification of these inspections in advance.